Late Summer Reading List Released By Largest Kidney Patient Organization

 http://bit.ly/KnightAAKH

-"Legitimization and Incorporate of Patient Preferences," Paul T. Conway, AAKP Chair of Policy and Global Affairs, former dialysis patient, current transplant recipient and Richard A. Knight, AAKP President, former dialysis patient, current transplant recipient
+"Legitimization and Incorporation of Patient Preferences," Paul T. Conway, AAKP Chair of Policy and Global Affairs, former dialysis patient, current transplant recipient and Richard A. Knight, AAKP President, former dialysis patient, current transplant recipient

 http://bit.ly/PVConwayKnight